 In 2002, two researchers studying the formation of stars stumbled upon the average color of the known universe.
 It was determined after measuring the spectral range of light from at least 200,000 galaxies.
 This average, a slightly beige white (which is the background of the text you are now reading), was dubbed "Cosmic Latte."

-Before we begin discussing the symbolic Biblical meaning of a particular color, we will briefly cover rainbows.
+Before we begin discussing the symbolic Biblical meaning of colors, we will briefly cover rainbows.
 More information about this topic is available through our article entitled 'What is the meaning of a RAINBOW?'

 Rainbows occur when sunlight refracts and reflects through air containing water droplets, which usually occurs during or right after rain.
 These bows appear in the part of the sky that is opposite the sun.